2dengine/love.scene/readme.md

 The source code is available on [GitHub](https://github.com/2dengine/love.scene) and the official documentation is on [2dengine.com](https://2dengine.com/doc/scene.html)

 # Usage
-The scene graph is fairly minimal, relying on just four different objects.
+The scene graph is fairly minimal, relying on just four different types of objects.
-Scene nodes are created using two different shortcuts:
+Scene nodes are created using two different methods:
 ```lua
 local view = love.scene.newView()
 -- object-oriented style